Menu

 Itinerary

-• Drive to Damascus, the capital of Syria.
+• Arrive to Damascus, the capital of Syria.

-• Highlight: The Great Mosque, also known as the Umayyad Mosque.
+• Highlight: Visit the Great Mosque, also known as the Umayyad Mosque.

 • See the famous Al Hamidieh Grand Bazaar (also known as the Al-Hamidiyah Souk).
 The perfect place to get acquainted with daily life in Damascus.